Arab Strap

 Links:

-Arab Strap is a duo from Scotland that writes extremely intimate (and often brutal) songs, with a manic emphasis on self-loathing, and performs them in "lo-fi" musical settings.
+Arab Strap, a duo from Scotland, wrote extremely intimate (and often brutal) songs, with a manic emphasis on self-loathing, and performs them in "lo-fi" musical settings.
 Aidan Moffat, the singer, had been the drummer in Jason Taylor's Bay, whose Happy Being Different (Anoise Annoys, 1994) and Alison Rae (Anoise Annoys, 1995) were minor statements in the genre of confessional folk music.

 Arab Straps' debut single The First Big Weekend was archetypical of what was to come.
 The Week Never Starts Around Here (ChemiKal Underground, 1997) could be the work of Smog: dark, harsh, lyrics, spare arrangements, a sense of desolation and solitude (General Plea To A Girlfriend, Driving, Phone Me Tonight).
 The ghost of Joy Division surfaces repeatedly from the moribund melodies.
 The catchy single Girls Of Summer rounds up the year.